 Demonstration of Coriolis Effect

 The key to the Coriolis Effect lies in Earth’s rotation.
 The earth rotates faster at the equator than it does at the poles.
-Earth being wider at the equator, the equatorial regions race nearly 1,600 kilometers per hour.
-At the poles, the earth rotates at a rate of 0.00008 kilometers per hour.
+Earth being wider at the equator, the equatorial regions race nearly 1,600 kilometres per hour.
+At the poles, the earth rotates at a rate of 0.00008 kilometres per hour.

 Here is a video demonstrating the Coriolis Effect

-Learn to derive the equation used to calculate the Coriolis force from the link given below:
+Learn to derive the equation used to calculate the Coriolis force by visiting the page listed below:

 How are weather patterns affected by the Coriolis Effect?